nesdoug/M1TE2/Readme.txt

     - brush 2x2 next (pseudo 16x16) will flip 16x16
       with Apply H Flip or Apply V flip checked
-    - added checkerboard fill if map height is < 32
+    - added checkerboard fill if map height is < 32 1.5 - RLE option to save map or tiles
+    - fixed, forgot to allow save 2bpp x 1 from sets 6,7,8

+Note, the RLE is a special compression format that I wrote, specifically for SNES maps (but could be used for tiles).
+See unrle.txt (or my SNES projects) for decompression code.